nasa/harmony-regression-tests/README.md

          - your-new-service
    ```
    list in the [notebook-test-suite.yml](https://github.com/nasa/harmony-regression-tests/blob/main/.github/workflows/notebook-test-suite.yml)

+1. When a new version of any service covered by a test suite is deployed to Harmony, or when a test suite is updated and a new test image is built, the regression tests must be executed to ensure they pass successfully.

+    After a successful run, tag the regression test image in GitHub Container Registry (GHCR) using the computed regression test image tag for the target Harmony environment.
+Use the script `script/compute-regression-image-tag.sh` to generate and `add-ghcr-tag.sh` to apply this tag, enabling CI to automatically select the correct image.

+    If no matching tagged image is found at runtime, the image specified in `version.txt` will be used as a fallback.
+Test suite maintainers will get email notifications when a computed regression test image tag is missing in a Harmony environment.

 1. If you want to trigger your tests by hand on GitHub, add your test name to the list of the [notebook-test-suite.yml](https://github.com/nasa/harmony-regression-tests/blob/main/.github/workflows/notebook-test-suite.yml):
    ```yaml